rubychan/shootout/README.md

 ## Run

-Then run `rake`.
+To run the benchmark, just run `rake`.
 It takes 2-5 minutes to get this:

 ```
                        Welcome to